vietnguyen2358/FindAndSeek/README.md

 ## Overview

-FindAndSeekPro is a web application designed for security personnel and investigators to monitor camera feeds, track detections, and manage case files.
+FindAndSeek is a web application designed for security personnel and investigators to monitor camera feeds, track detections, and manage case files.
 The application features a clean, modern UI with an intuitive dashboard for real-time surveillance monitoring.

 ## Project Structure